 How to Clean All Types of Cutting Boards

-Step 4: Rinse bleach away with water.
+Step 4: Rinse the bleach away with water.

 How to Clean All Types of Cutting Boards

-Step 1: Brush away heavy food particles.
+Step 1: Brush off heavy food particles.

-Step 4: Rinse the board and allow it to air dry.
+Step 4: Rinse and air dry.

-You should never put marble into the dishwasher.
+Never put marble in the dishwasher.

-Dish soap and water
+Dish soap & water

-Bleach and water
+Bleach & water

-Lemon juice and baking soda
+Lemon & baking soda

 Dishwasher